DiyaVj/Docket/README.md

 <hr>

 Create your own docket.
-Read more information about project on [my dev post](https://dev.to/diyavj/docket-a-cli-application-1o2a).
+Read more information about project on [my dev post](https://dev.to/diyavj/docket-a-cli-application-1o2a) or [Tealfeed](https://tealfeed.com/diya_345977).